tim70036/db-savior/README.md

 1. Create schema and tables
 - Create a log schema that will store some logs from this tool.
 See `LogSchema.sql`.
 - Create destination tables that will save old data from archived table.
 Normally, you should copy the data structure of the archived table.
 The column type should all be the same.
 However, you can ignore foreign key and index.
 (You should probably do so) See `JokerArchiveSchema.sql` for example.
-2. Set database credential in the file `.env` using the following format:
+2. Set database credential in the file `.env`.
+This file is read by docker compose, using the following format:
     ```
     DB_HOST="mydatabase.com"
     DB_USER="MyUser"